SveSop/wine-nvoptix/README.md

 cd /home/user/nvoptix
 WINEPREFIX=/your/wine/prefix ./setup_nvoptix.sh install

-You need a working Wine version with wineprefix set up, and a correctly configured nVidia Graphics adapter using proprietary nVidia drivers 470 or later
+You need a working Wine version with wineprefix set up, and a correctly configured NVIDIA Graphics adapter using proprietary NVIDIA drivers 470 or later

 ## Requirements:
 [DXVK-NVAPI](https://github.com/jp7677/dxvk-nvapi)

-Recommended: [WINE-NVML](https://github.com/Saancreed/wine-nvml) for hardware function detection from nVidia GPU
+Recommended: [WINE-NVML](https://github.com/Saancreed/wine-nvml) for hardware function detection from NVIDIA GPU

 ## License:
 Parts of this project is released on the terms of MIT license, however various headers and sourcecode is released under under different license.